feminism-chat/feminism-chat.github.io/faq.md

 Our channel is regularly targeted by abusive and persistent trolls.
 Freenode only allows a limited number of channel bans, so our bot has to rotate them.
 This means many previous trolls are able to join for a few seconds before being re-banned.
 Please trust that there's a good reason.
 Moderating this channel is already emotionally exhausting enough without having to rehash everything on demand, especially to newcomers.

+# Who gets voice (+v)?

+Long story.
+We used to only give [+v](https://freenode.net/kb/answer/channelmodes) to non-men (i.e. women and nonbinary-gendered people - we called this "Misandry Mode"), then we gave it to all channel regulars, and lately we haven't bothered to hand it to new people since the channel is rarely [+m](https://freenode.net/kb/answer/channelmodes) anymore.
+So it doesn't mean anything.

 # What is pinkwashing?

 [Google it:](https://encrypted.google.com/search?hl=en&q=pinkwashing)